ExaESM-WP4/Containers-for-Scientific-Computing/06_minimal_science_project/README.md

 # Minimal science project

-Consider a scientific project that consists of two steps: A _"simulation"_ which produces data, and a _"data analysis"_.
+Consider a scientific project that consists of two steps: A _"simulation"_ which produces data, and a _"data analysis"_ which tries to make sense of the data.

 ## Simulation — Running a compiled software which produces some data